jts/nanopolish/README.md

 ### Computing a new consensus sequence for a draft assembly

+First we prepare the data by extracting the reads from the FAST5 files, and aligning them in base and event space to our draft assembly (`draft.fa`).

 ```
 # Extract the QC-passed reads from a directory of FAST5 files
 nanopolish extract --type [2d|template] directory/pass/ > reads.fa